sarunas/fizz-buzz-kata/README.md

 ## Step 3

-- Add new type of rule "less than 16" and word "Small"
+- Add new type of rule "less than 16" and word "Small" (replace numbers, but prepend to words)
-- Add new type of rule "more than 95" and word "Big"
+- Add new type of rule "more than 95" and word "Big" (replace numbers, but prepend to words)

 ## Step 4